top of page

 January 2023

-Truck 4 had 28 pallets of mainly generators.
+Truck 3 transported 28 pallets of generators.

-8th December - 16th January 23
+4th December – 23rd January 2023

 7th December 22

-FINALLY….. the truck has crossed the border into Ukraine – what a moment that was.
-Every item that had been donated by you back in England reached its destination.
-70 generators, 4 Tonnes of flour, 180 bags of ski clothes (washed by Pip) as well as many tonnes of food and survival kit.
-We also had on board over 1000 Christmas boxes which local children had made.
-The food pantry in Hertford had also been instrumental in getting these boxes made as well as our local schools in Ramsbury and Wroughton.
-Please see our Instagram for photos of all the donations or otherwise please look at completed projects on our home page.
-THANK YOU ALL SO MUCH.
+FILL THE TRUCK UPDATE - FINALLY…. the truck has crossed the border into Ukraine – what a moment that was.
+Every item that had been donated by you back in England has reached its destination.
+70 generators, 4 Tonnes of flour, 180 bags of ski clothes as well as many tonnes of food and survival kit.
+We have been working dawn to dusk over the past 6 weeks to pull this together – now we have time to say a huge THANK YOU to everyone who helped to make this happen!

 https://www.itv.com/news/westcountry/2022-11-29/the-generators-big-enough-to-power-whole-villages-being-sent-to-ukraine